 Whether you’re a seasoned expert or just starting out in your career, interviews aren’t easy.
-Let’s be honest; nobody likes them and they do strange things to most of us - your legs can suddenly turn to jelly and your mind may go blank at any second.
+Let’s be honest; nobody likes them and they do strange things to some of us - your legs can suddenly turn to jelly and your mind can go blank when you least want it to.

 This one’s so obvious that it’s easy to neglect.
 We all know that when you’re asked if you have any questions, you’re expected to have something prepared.
 A lot of the time however, things you were going to ask may have been covered in the interview.
 So try preparing a few different questions so you definitely have something to ask at the end of your conversation.
 Good questions show that you’re keen, eager, and insightful.

 At Computer Futures our consultants have built up excellent relationships with our clients and so we’re able to help guide you in your interview.
 We don’t just offer generic recruitment advice.
 Our relationships with hiring managers allows us to identify what questions are likely to be asked, what particular managers may want to hear, and can offer you the best tips to impress your interviewer!
 Get in touch with our team to find out more about our consultative service.